quangnguyen17/cucumber-cypress-starter-project/README.md

 # cypress-cucumber-demo

-- Demo project to showcase how to write [Cypress](https://www.cypress.io/) E2E tests by leveraging [Cucumber](https://cucumber.io/).
+- This project will show you how to write [Cypress](https://www.cypress.io/) E2E tests by leveraging [Cucumber](https://cucumber.io/).
 It simplifies the traditional method of writing tests completely in code, enhances the visibility of test cases by having the tests written in plain language, and maximizes the reusability of your code.

 ### Getting Started: